J1040N Bangladesh Empowering Women and Children Project

 The Situation

-Bangladesh is a diverse nation of 162 million people, and shares it’s borders with India and Burma.
-Bangladesh has significant poverty and is subject to natural disasters on a regular basis.
-Human trafficking across the border into India is common and NGO’s in Mumbai report that many of the prostitutes in Mumbai were trafficked from Bangladesh and Nepal, when they were young girls.
+Bangladesh is a diverse nation of 174 million people and shares its borders with India and Myanmar.
+Bangladesh has significant poverty and is subject to natural disasters regularly.
+Despite recent improvement in economic growth, Bangladesh still grapples with poor infrastructure, endemic corruption, insufficient power supplies and slow implementation of economic reforms.
+Human trafficking across the border into India is common and NGOs in Mumbai report that many of the prostitutes in Mumbai were trafficked from Bangladesh and Nepal when they were young girls.
+In response to these challenges, the Bangladesh Empowering Women and Children project focuses on education, protection and economic empowerment to reduce vulnerability, prevent exploitation and support long-term resilience for women and children in the community.

 The Objectives

-- Support for vulnerable widows
+• Support for vulnerable widows

-- Literacy classes
+• Literacy classes

-- Micro enterprise or income support through goats or cows.
+• Micro enterprise or income support through goats or cows

-- A weekly meal and support group
+• A weekly meal and support group

-- Assistance in finding employment
+• Assistance in finding employment

 J1040N